 Composers wishing to submit a score can do so HERE.

-Four music creators will be selected to work closely with The Array Ensemble and composer mentors Linda Catlin Smith and Bruce A. Russell to develop new pieces, and each piece (or work in progress) will be presented publicly in the final stage of the workshop.
-Upon selection, artists will get a focused introduction to the instruments of ECCG’s degung, followed by a period for developing ideas for their piece.
-The workshop will proceed to intensive twice-weekly rehearsal sessions with the ensemble and mentors in order to try out and refine ideas.
+Four music creators will be selected to work closely with The Array Ensemble and composer mentors Linda Catlin Smith and Bruce A. Russell to develop new pieces (or works-in-progress) to be presented publicly in the final stage of the workshop.
+Upon selection, artists receive intensive twice-weekly rehearsal sessions with Array’s ensemble and mentors, allowing each participant to try out and refine ideas.
 Participants are able to book private lessons with Linda.

-Our hope is to deliver the workshop with participants joining us in Toronto, however accommodations will be made for folks who are not able to travel.
-Additionally, the workshop can be adjusted to facilitate an entirely virtual experience if required—including the possibility of working with a subset of the gamelan.
+Our hope is to deliver the workshop with participants joining us in Toronto, however the workshop can be adjusted to facilitate an entirely virtual experience, if required.

-The workshop will be hosted at the Arrayspace—on the second floor of 155 Walnut Avenue, in Toronto.
+Array’s workshop will be hosted at The Array Space—on the second floor of 155 Walnut Avenue in Toronto.
 The building entrance can be accessed by a ramp.
-Once inside there is an elevator and staircase leading to the second floor (location of Arrayspace).
-Washrooms are available on the main floor (there are gender neutral, and wheelchair accessible washrooms).
+Once inside, there is an elevator and staircase leading to the second floor (location of Array Space).
+Washrooms are available on the main floor (these are gender neutral, and wheelchair accessible).
 The venue is within walking distance of two frequent service public transit routes (Queen and King streetcars).

 - This is a voluntary workshop.
 There is no application or participation fee.